|

 Carpet Fibers

-advised these are all the same carpet fiber:
+advised these four are all the exact same fiber:

 Mohawk's